Annamarie2019/ExampleDApps/README.md

 `node scripts/test examples/nft-linker [local|testnet] ${source-chain} ${destination-chain}`

 You cannot send a duplicate NFT to a chain.
-The dapp fails when the NFT is already at the destination-chain.
+The dApp fails when the NFT is already at the destination-chain.

-2. To deploy the dapp, run:
+2. To deploy the dApp, run:

 `node scripts/deploy examples/nft-linker [local|testnet]`